-Acceptable Sources of Verification Third Party Documents Factor to be Upfront Written Oral Provided by Self-Declaration Verified Age Opiront vviitteii Orai Applicant Birth Certificate Sell-Declaration , Baptismal Certificate Military Discharge papers Valid passport Census document showing age Naturalization certificate Social Security Administration Benefits printout Alimony or child support Electronic report from ATLAS ATLAS verification letter Letter from Human Services Copy of separation or divorce agreement provided by ex- spouse or court indicating type of support, amount, and payment schedule.
+Acceptable Sources of Verification Third Party Documents Factor to be Unfront Written Oral Provided by Self-Declaration Verified Age Upfront whiten Urai Applicant Birth Certificate Sell-Decidiation Baptismal Certificate Military Discharge papers Valid passport Census document showing age Naturalization certificate Social Security Administration Benefits printout Alimony or child support Electronic report from ATLAS ATLAS verification letter Letter from Human Services Copy of separation or divorce agreement provided by ex- spouse or court indicating type of support, amount, and payment schedule.
 Written statement provided by ex- spouse or income source indicating all of above.
 If applicable, written statement from court/attorney that payments are not being The Housing Department may call the local Child Support Enforcement Agency or child support payer to obtain current child support amount and payment status.
 Telephone or in-person contact with ex- spouse or income source documented in file by the owner.
 The Housing Department may review an original court order, notice or printout from the local Child Support Enforcement Agency provided by the Resident to verify current child support amount and payment status.
 Copy of most recent check, recording date, amount, and check number.
 Recent original letters from the court.
 Notarized statement or affidavit signed by applicant indicating amount received.
 If applicable, notarized statement or affidavit from applicant indicating that payments are not being received and describing efforts to collect amounts due.

-Acceptable Sources of Verification Third Documents Factor to be Unfrant \A/ritton Oral Provided by Self-Declaration Verified Upfront received and anticipated date of resumption of payments.
-Orai Applicant Sell-Declaration Assets disposed of for less than fair market value. payments.
+Acceptable So ources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration venjieu opnon received and anticipated date of resumption of payments. Αρριτατί Self-Declaration Assets disposed of for less than fair market value.
 Original receipt and receipt at disposition, other evidence of worth Certification signed by applicant that no member of family has disposed of assets for less than fair market value during preceding two years.
-If applicable, certification signed by the owner of the asset disposed of that shows: -Type of assets disposed of; -Date disposed of; -Amount received; and -Market value of asset at the time of Auxiliary apparatus Written verification from source of costs and purpose of apparatus.
+If applicable, certification signed by the owner of the asset disposed of that shows: -Type of assets disposed of; -Date disposed of; -Date disposed of; -Amount received; and -Market value of asset at the time of Auxiliary apparatus Written verification from source of costs and purpose of apparatus.
 Written certification from doctor or rehabilitation agency that use of apparatus is necessary to employment of any family member.
 In case where the disabled person is employed, statement from Telephone or in-person contact with these sources documented in the file.
 Copies of receipts or evidence of periodic payments for apparatus. disposition.